Groups are clashing over the city's plans to remove a statue of Confederate Gen. Robert E. Lee from a downtown park

-On Saturday night, a group carrying torches and led by prominent white nationalist Richard Spencer
+City officials expressed alarm at protesters Saturday who were carrying torches and led by white nationalist Richard Spencer

 That was followed by a candlelight counterprotest Sunday night, where speakers preached tolerance and protesters hung a banner on the statue’s base that read, “Black Lives Matter” and “F**k White Supremacy.”

-The debate over the Lee statue has even reached Virginia's gubernatorial race, where several Republican candidates have called for it to remain.
+The debate over the Lee statue has even reached Virginia’s gubernatorial race, where several Republican candidates have called for it to remain.
 Democratic gubernatorial candidate Tom Perriello, a native of Charlottesville, supports the statue’s removal.

 In Charlottesville, it all started when the city council voted narrowly in February to remove the bronze statue, which was installed almost a century ago and depicts Lee in uniform astride a horse.
 The city also voted to rename Lee Park, where the statue stands, and another nearby park named for Confederate Gen. Thomas “Stonewall” Jackson.